Chapter 1 Week 1

 …ready?

 The other ordinal variable is Month.
-You know that if I say January, February, March, then the value to follow is April, and not November.
+You know that if I say January, February, or March, then the value to follow is April and not November.
 There is an order that these values fall, making Month an ordinal variable.

 What about the others?
 Account and Tweet?
 These are nominal variables.
 These are sometimes also referred to as qualitative variables.
-But you can still carry out quantitative analysis on them.
+But you can still carry out a quantitative analysis of them.
 You will very often see nominal variables in quantitative analysis.
 In this case, the Account variable tells you who is tweeting, and if you have tweets from many different accounts, for example, if we also looked at @gmptraffic and @GMPMcrAirport, we could compare tweets between them.
-These variables are nominal and not ordinal, because they do not fall into any particular order.
+These variables are nominal and not ordinal because they do not fall into any particular order.
 You can arrange them in any order, and it would look just as legitimate as any other order.
-For example, if I say January, February, September, May, August … you immediately look and see that is not in it’s natural order.
-However if I say @gmptraffic, @GMPMcrAirport, @GMPCityCentre or @GMPMcrAirport, @GMPCityCentre, @gmptraffic, you don’t feel a need to reorder one way or the other.
+For example, if I say January, February, September, May, August … you immediately look and see that it is not in its natural order.
+However, if I say @gmptraffic, @GMPMcrAirport, @GMPCityCentre or @GMPMcrAirport, @GMPCityCentre, @gmptraffic, you don’t feel a need to reorder one way or the other.
 Nominal variables have no natural order.

 Is it starting to make sense?
-To recap, there are levels of measurement that each variable can fall into, and these are numeric, ordinal or nominal.
-By the way, ordinal and nominal are also called categorical variables, because they assign each observation into a category.
+To recap, each variable can fall into measurement levels, and these are numeric, ordinal or nominal.
+By the way, ordinal and nominal are also called categorical variables because they assign each observation into a category.
 Then, depending on whether the category values can be put in a meaningful order or not, you can tell if it’s an ordinal-categorical or nominal-categorical variable.

 Confused?
-Let’s look at this again, but with the crimes data.
+Let’s look at this again but with the crime data.

 Let’s glance at the crimes dataset first: